 In most cases, people are under no legal duty to report a crime.
 This is true no matter if someone:

-- knew about the crime in advance,
+- knew about the criminal activity in advance,

 - learned of the offense after it took place.